Joseph Ward: First premiership

 Ward was not seen by most as being of the same calibre as Seddon.
 The diverse interests of the Liberal Party, many believed, had been held together only by Seddon's strength of personality and his powers of persuasion – Ward was not seen as having the same qualities.
 Frequent internal disputes led to indecision and frequent policy changes, with the result being paralysis of government.

 The Liberal Party's two main support bases, left-leaning urban workers and conservative small farmers, were increasingly at odds, and Ward lacked any coherent strategy to solve the problem – any attempt to please one group simply alienated the other.
 Ward increasingly focused on foreign affairs, which was seen by his opponents as a sign that he could not cope with the country's problems.

 In 1901, Ward established the world's first Ministry of Health and Tourism, and became the British Empire's first Minister of Public Health.
 On 26 September 1907, Ward proclaimed New Zealand's new status as a Dominion.
+He presided over a period of economic prosperity and provided state funds to help new settlers to the country.
+Public works schemes continued under his government with new infrastructure being built.

 In the 1908 election the Liberals won a majority, but in the 1911 election Parliament appeared to be deadlocked.
 The Liberals survived for a time on the casting vote of the Speaker, but Ward, discouraged by the result, resigned from the premiership in March the following year.
 The party replaced him with Thomas Mackenzie, his Minister of Agriculture, whose government survived only a few more months.

 Ward, who most believed had finished his political career, returned to the back benches and refused several requests to resume the leadership of the disorganised Liberals.
 He occupied himself with relatively minor matters, and took his family on a visit to England, where he was created a baronet by King George V on 20 June 1911.